The following courses fulfill the LCI (Literatures, Cultures, Identities) requirement: ENGL 346 (Jane Eyre), 365

 English 212: The Craft of Literature: The Fire of Imagination

 This course provides an introduction for non-majors to the craft of writing fiction and poetry.
 It asks the crucial question of how do writers bring the imagination to the page, and what is their motivation?
 In other words, we will consider the artistic choices writers make to create an aesthetic literary experience, a fictional world.
 What is the role of courage in exploring the imagination?
 Where do fact and fiction intersect?
 We will read and critique fiction and poetry, using texts as our foundation, asking where the fire ignites, when the comet appears?
 Because the course is designed for non-majors, no previous experience in creative writing or literary analysis is required, but expect to do both.

-This fine arts course introduces scholarly methodologies and theories used to critically engage with comic books as pop culture artifacts.
-This class specifically opens up the comics medium’s complexity and encourages students to critique and analyze diverse material exploring LGBTQ issues.
-In looking at comic books, fans, and queerness in a reciprocal relationship, we seek to understand how comic books tell stories—specifically those featuring gay issues, gay characters, or gay writers/artists.
-Because the field of Comic Studies is by definition cross-disciplinary, our class reaches across the humanities to investigate issues of art, narrative, and culture.
-Ultimately we will examine how comics function as a medium as well as what these comic books reveal about queer issues and LGBTQ representations.
+This fine arts course introduces scholarly methodologies and theories used to critically engage with comic books and graphic novels as pop culture artifacts.
+This class specifically opens up the medium’s complexity and encourages students to critique and analyze diverse material exploring how comic books and graphic novels represent history and the past.
+Because the field of Comic Studies is, by definition, cross-disciplinary, our class reaches across the humanities to investigate issues of history, art, literature, and culture.
+Ultimately, we will examine how comics function as a medium as well as what these comic books reveal about the ways that we represent the past.

 ENG 212: The Craft of Literature